novuhq/novu/docs/docs/overview/architecture.md

 ## Template and Integration Stores

-It is esponsible for storing the configurations of all the providers and templates during the runtime of the API.
+It is responsible for storing the configurations of all the providers and templates during the runtime of the API.